cooljeanius/A_New_Order/README_egallager_mods.txt

   to change this one as much.
 I did take some advice from Konrad2 on the forums, though, and I added fog to make the "sighted" event work.
 06 Separation: just copyediting
-07 Ally From the Past: simplified conditionals, gold tweaks, copyediting.
+07 Ally From the Past: simplified conditionals, gold tweaks, copyediting, message captions
 08 Outlaw Base: Gold tweaks, copyediting, switch commenting-out of code to ifdef-ing it out instead.
 09 Hired Swords: Gold/income tweaks, copyediting, add a few additional lines of